Nissan slashes full-year results forecast, sees operating loss

-TOKYO, April 28 (Reuters) - Nissan Motor Co 7201.T on Tuesday said it expected to post an operating loss for the year that ended in March, as an ongoing decline in sales is exacerbated by the coronavirus outbreak.
+TOKYO, April 28 (Reuters) - Nissan Motor Co 7201.T on Tuesday said it expected to post its first annual operating loss in 11 years as the Japanese automaker struggles to recover from plunging vehicle sales as the coronavirus pandemic has sapped demand for cars.

-In a statement, the Japanese automaker said that it expected an annual operating loss of as much as 45 billion yen ($419.7 million) from a previous forecast announced in February for an operating profit of 85 billion yen.
+In a statement, Japan's No. 2 automaker said that it expected an annual operating loss of as much as 45 billion yen ($419.7 million), down from a previous forecast announced in February for an operating profit of 85 billion yen.

 It expects to post a net loss of as much as 95 billion yen, compared with a previous forecast for 65 billion yen profit.